Important Considerations

 Get the facts about what to expect from a certain procedure.
 Have your doctor show you photographs and explain the possible results.
 With some types of surgery, the final results may not appear for several weeks or months after the procedure.
 It may take several sessions or a combination of procedures to achieve the look you want.
 And results are not always permanent.

-Remember that the effects of time, gravity, aging, and sun exposure continue after cosmetic surgery.
-Getting proper nutrition and regular exercise, guarding against sun exposure, managing stress, not smoking, and avoiding drugs and excess alcohol can go a long way toward helping you look and feel young and healthy.
+Remember that the effects of time, aging, weight gain or loss, and the sun continue after cosmetic surgery.
+Getting proper nutrition and regular exercise, using sunscreen, managing stress, not smoking, and limiting alcohol can help you look and feel your best.

-Talking with someone who has had cosmetic surgery may raise issues that you had not considered.
+Talking with someone who has had cosmetic surgery may help you have a better idea of what to expect.
 Ask how the person felt about the results, whether the surgery achieved the results hoped for, and what the total experience was like.
 Doctors who have experience with cosmetic surgery can also provide perspective on the issues involved.

 What about cost?

 Insurance rarely covers the cost of elective cosmetic surgery done to improve appearance.
-Reconstructive surgery may be covered if it will improve your physical function or will correct a problem present from birth (congenital) or caused by an accident.
-But unless the surgery or procedure is done for medical reasons, you will probably have to pay for it yourself.
+Unless the surgery or procedure is done for medical reasons, you will probably have to pay for it yourself.
+Reconstructive surgery may be covered if it will improve your physical function or will correct a problem present from birth (congenital).
+Or it may be covered if it corrects a problem caused by an accident or an illness, such as cancer.

 Examples of reconstructive surgery done for medical reasons that may be covered (or partially covered) by insurance include: